pratibha131/AB-Testing-Metric-Tradeoffs/README.md

 # 📊 A/B Testing Under Metric Tradeoffs: Revenue-Driven Product Decision
-## 🚀 Project Overview
+## 🚀 Executive Summary (Read This First)

-This project evaluates a product A/B experiment where a new landing page introduced conflicting performance signals:
+A new landing page was tested to improve user conversion.
+While surface-level metrics suggested little change, deeper analysis revealed a material decline in business value.

-Conversion rate showed minimal change
+Conversion rate remained nearly flat

-Average Order Value (AOV) declined
+Average Order Value (AOV) dropped sharply

-Customer Support Tickets increased
+Customer support tickets increased

-Instead of optimizing a single metric, the analysis focuses on decision-making under tradeoffs, using Net Revenue Per User (NRPU) as the primary business metric.
+Using Net Revenue Per User (NRPU) as the primary decision metric, the experiment resulted in a ~16–17% revenue decline per user, which was both statistically reliable and practically significant.

+Final Decision: Roll back the experiment.

+## 🎯 Business Problem

+Product teams frequently face experiments that show conflicting metrics.
+Optimizing for a single metric (e.g., conversion) can silently damage revenue or increase operational costs.

-### The goal is to answer a real product question:
+This project answers a realistic product question:

-Should the company ship, partially roll out, or roll back the new landing page?
+Should the company ship, partially roll out, or roll back a new landing page when conversion, revenue, and support metrics disagree?

+## 🧠 Why These Metrics Matter (Critical Framing)

+Not all metrics carry equal business weight.

+### Conversion Rate
+Indicates user action, but says nothing about transaction quality.

+### Average Order Value (AOV)
+Measures the quality of conversions and revenue per transaction.

+### Net Revenue Per User (NRPU) (Primary Metric)
+Combines conversion behavior and order value into a single measure of business impact.

+### Support Tickets
+Proxy for user friction and operational cost.

+👉 Decisions are made on NRPU, not conversion alone.

-## 🎯 Business Context & Motivation
+## 📐 Hypotheses & Decision Framework

-In real product teams, experiments often succeed on surface-level metrics (e.g., conversion) while silently damaging revenue or operations.

-This project mirrors that reality by:

-Prioritizing unit economics over vanity metrics

-Incorporating operational cost signals (support tickets)

-Making a binary business decision, not just reporting statistics
+Primary Hypothesis (Business-Driven)

+H₀ (Null Hypothesis):
+The new landing page does not increase Net Revenue Per User (NRPU).

+H₁ (Alternative Hypothesis):
+The new landing page increases Net Revenue Per User (NRPU).

+## Decision Rule

+Ship only if NRPU increases meaningfully and confidence intervals exclude material revenue loss.

+Conversion rate changes alone are insufficient to justify shipping.

+Confidence intervals are preferred over point estimates to explicitly account for uncertainty.

-## 🧠 Analytical Framework
+## 🔬 Analytical Approach

-The analysis follows a structured, industry-aligned approach:

-1️⃣ Experiment Validation
+### 1️⃣ Experiment Validation

 Verified group balance and randomization